eternaldensity/Sandcastle-Builder/README.md

 - Mustard Tools work again
 - Mustard Sale and Injector can now do all tools if you have enough Mustard
 - Fix very long standing options default error
+- Option for how many ONGs of logs to keep (default 3)

 #### Lucid Crux
 - Major Refactor / Redo of the way HTML is generated and div are drawn